 Shirley saw the look on his face and sighed, pretending to be annoyed.
 The truth was, Orlando Quinn was a six-foot-and-God-knew-how-many-inches gorgeous hunk of man, with smiling eyes and flawless dark almond skin—more than that, he was nice to her—and Shirley would’ve almost anything he asked.

 “Fine,” she said.
 “But you do the paperwork for both.”

 “Hold on.
 That’s not fair.”

-But Shirley was already interjecting herself into the argument between the other women.
-Quinn sneaked around her and walked up the stairs to Receiving.
-But when he got to Shirley’s desk, the man was gone.
-His backpack sat on the floor, leaning against the chair.
+But Shirley was already interjecting herself expertly into the argument between the other women.
+Quinn’s phone started ringing again, but he ignored it and walked up the stairs to Licensing, where he stood before Shirley’s empty cubicle.
+The man in the cap was gone.
+His colorful backpack sat on the floor, leaning against the chair.
 Quinn looked around, but seeing nothing, he took the bag to a nearby private examination room, where he unzipped it and emptied it on the desk.
 Inside was a banana, a mechanical pencil, and a spiral-bound notebook.
 He shook the bag, then patted it, but there didn’t seem to be anything else.
 He lifted the notebook and flipped from the back.
 Except for the first few pages, it was empty.
 Someone had written, or perhaps copied, a grid of numbers, none more than two digits long, in uneven pencil lines.
-He replaced everything in the bag, checked the waiting area one more time, and walked back toward SCD.
+He replaced everything in the bag, checked the waiting area one more time, and walked back toward Section 08.

 He met Shirley in the hall, who handed him the bag of toast.